Our team is here to help you in a safe and caring environment with the challenges of life

 erichartley@liveoakcounselingcenter.org

-He employs a broad range of therapeutic approaches to address issues of daily living, depression and anxiety, but most of his focus has been on addressing various kinds of trauma.
-He has trained in EMDR by the EMDR Institute and has certification in clinical hypnosis by the American Society of Clinical Hypnosis.
+He employs a broad range of therapies to address issues of daily living, depression and anxiety, but much of his focus is on addressing issues of trauma and grief.
+He has trained in EMDR with the EMDR Institute and has certification in clinical hypnosis by the American Society of Clinical Hypnosis.

-Eric has years of experience and knowledge, but these years have served to bring him to the realization that each client is unique and comes with his or her own knowledge, experience, wisdom and potential resources.
+Though he has years of experience and knowledge, these years have taught him that each client is unique and comes with his or her own knowledge, experience, wisdom and potential resources.
 He thinks of himself as a facilitator and collaborator for change.

-As a father of two and a grandfather of four, the oldest of whom is now in college, Eric has learned a thing or two about change and how magical it can be when you get out of the way.
+As a father of two and a grandfather of four, Eric has learned a thing or two about change and how magical it can be when you get out of the way.

-Eric also enjoys painting, playing clarinet and guitar, reading, working out at the gym and trying to keep up with the lives of his children and grandchildren.
-He is pleased to have landed here at the Counseling Center for this leg of his life's journey and very much enjoys the camaraderie of his co-workers here.
+He is pleased to have landed here at the Counseling Center for this leg of his life's journey and very much enjoys the work with his clients and the camaraderie of his co-workers.

 Linda Olson